ENCODE-DCC/pyencoded-tools/ihec/README.md

 * How to submit?

   Email JSON hub(s) to David Bujold, Mr at david.bujold@mcgill.ca and david.brownlee@computationalgenomics.ca.
 Those JSON files could be too big for email attachments.
-Use Google Drive is OK with David.
+Using Google Drive is OK with David.